 Chip Investing.
 Microchipping remains the safest, most dependable method of identifying a pet that has been separated from her owner.
 A microchip tiny is a tiny electronic chip with a unique number that is entered into a database that also has your contact information.
 The chip is implanted just under your dog or cat’s skin, right at the back of the neck.
-When a microchip scanner moves over a pet’s microchip, it emits an Radio Frequency that emits the number.
+When a microchip scanner moves over a pet’s microchip, a radio frequency emits the number.

 A Side of Chips.
 Many breeders have puppies microchipped with their first set of shots, while some pet owners elect to do this when their pet is spayed or neutered.
 Of course, we can do it for you at any time.